 Choose the right shared inbox solution

-There are many different softwares available.
-So it’s important to take a look at what’s on the market first, and then make a decision based in every aspect your company needs.
+There are many different software available.
+So it’s important to take a look at what’s on the market first, and then make a decision-based in every aspect your company needs.

 Gather information regarding a shared inbox solution and people who use it.
 For instance, it:

-- Decreases the amount of time people spend on their inboxes;
+- Decreases the number of time people spend on their inboxes;

 - Leads to inbox zero more quickly;